saltyorg/docs/docs/reference/server.md

 About the requirements:

-You will need a dedicated server, from a server provider (e.g. Hetzner, kimsufi, OVH, etc), installed with Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/).
+You will need a dedicated server, from a server provider (e.g. Hetzner, kimsufi, OVH, etc), installed with Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/) or [22.04](https://releases.ubuntu.com/22.04/).

+The install assumes that this is a fresh setup without anything else installed.
+If your server has things like Docker preinstalled, chances are the installer will fail with a non-obvious error.

 Typically this server is remote to you; you can install on a home server, keeping in mind some [home server considerations](#home-server-considerations)